 Five Goal Free Ball:

-How an in-game trigger impacted brand affinity, social momentum, and in-store lift
+How an in-game trigger impacted restaurant revenue lift, brand affinity, and social momentum

 THE CHALLENGE